-- Quantitative Standard (Incremental Pace)
+2) Quantitative Standard (Incremental Pace)

-- Maximum Time Frame (to complete a program)
+3) Maximum Time Frame (to complete a program)

 In the case of a student who receives a grade equal to “I” (Incomplete) or “IP” (In-progress), the eligibility for financial assistance for the next semester will be determined without regard for the “I” or “IP” grade.
 Subsequent removal of an “I” or “IP” grade and replacement of those grades with final grades may have an impact on future semesters and the eligibility for financial assistance, but it will not have a retroactive effect on semesters for which assistance has already been approved.

+Re-establishing Eligibility.
 A student may re-establish eligibility for financial assistance in a number of ways.
-1) A student may enroll at the college without the benefit of financial assistance and achieve or re-establish satisfactory academic progress during this time.
-Once a student has done this, by increasing the grade point average and/or incremental pace, the student could be eligible for financial assistance in the following semester.
+1) A student may enroll at the college without the benefit of financial assistance and achieve or reestablish satisfactory academic progress during this time.
+Once a student has done this, by increasing the grade point average and/or pace, the student could be eligible for financial assistance in the following semester.
 2) A student may enroll at another institution.
 When doing so, a student is encouraged to discuss potential class selections with the Registrar’s Office to determine their eligibility for transfer back to Monmouth College.
 The SAP calculations would then be re-run to consider the newly earned transfer credits.
 When the student has successfully met the SAP requirements, their eligibility for financial assistance will be re-established and granted for the following semester.
 Note: This could be done over a summer semester and a student could successfully re-establish eligibility for the fall semester.
-These options are NOT available to students who have been dismissed from financial aid because of exceeding their maximum time frame.
+These options are not available to students who have been dismissed from financial aid because of exceeding their maximum time frame.

+Changing of Major/Program.
 If a student elects to change their major during their enrollment at Monmouth College, and this change is granted by the academic departments and the Registrar’s Office, the student will still be held to the Maximum Time Frame Component or 150% rule stated above.
 All coursework taken at Monmouth College will continue to be counted in the Qualitative (GPA) and Quantitative (Pace) formulas outlined above.
 The SAP status of a student will be applied in continuation from one major/program to the next.